CloudFitSoftware/PubSec-Info-Assistant/docs/onboarding.md

    - Confirm that the updated code is reflected in the new pod.

 ### Example
-In this example, lets imagine we have made changes to all of the pods, so they all need to be updated with the latest code.
+In this example, lets imagine we have made changes to all of the pods in a `fully containerized deployment`, so they all need to be updated with the latest code.

 Please note, for the weaviate pod, we separated the PVC for weaviate into its own chart called weaviate-storage.
 Do not helm delete this if you do not intend to lose the weaviate index.